* Icon of the “legal left”

-Weinglass has long demonstrated an affinity for Communist causes.
+Weinglass had long demonstrated an affinity for Communist causes.
 In 1968 he traveled to Cuba as a guest of its dictator, Fidel Castro; in 1972 he went to Hanoi as guest of the North Vietnamese government; and in 1985 he and Ramsey Clark visited Nicaragua as guests of its Soviet-sponsored, Castro-aligned, Marxist Sandinista regime.
 On other occasions, Weinglass and Clark also traveled together to Iran and the Philippines.

-Since the 9/11 terrorist attacks, Weinglass has lent his name and support to a number of anti-war groups and causes.
+After the 9/11 terrorist attacks, Weinglass had lent his name and support to a number of anti-war groups and causes.
 In 2003 he was a signatory to the “Statement of Conscience” crafted by Not In Our Name, a project of C. Clark Kissinger’s Revolutionary Communist Party.
 This document condemned not only the Bush administration’s “stark new measures of repression,” but also its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

 Weinglass also endorsed World Can’t Wait, another Revolutionary Communist Party project that sought to organize “people living in the United States to take responsibility to stop the whole disastrous course led by the Bush administration.”